 - Mie plot – Mie scattering computer simulation.

 - Gsp.humboldt.edu: Atmospheric scattering

 - Antisolar rays

 - Perspective effect – mountain shadow formation

-- Sciencedaily.com: Effect of cloud-scattered sunlight on Earth’s energy balance depends on wavelength of light
+- Sciencedaily.com: Effect of cloud-scattered sunlight on Earth’s energy balance depends on the wavelength of light

-- Why does the sky turn green before tornado?
+- Why does the sky turn green before a tornado?